 Current program fellows are MA and PhD students in the Department of Economics at GMU.
 Most fellows take the Smithian Political Economy course sequence and pursue research projects in the history of economic thought (especially the thought of Smith or David Hume), economic history, and political economy.

-Sebastian Rodriguez is a second-year Ph.D. student in economics at George Mason University.
+Sebastian Rodriguez is a third-year Ph.D. student in economics at George Mason University.
 He earned an M.A. in Economics from Francisco Marroquin University and a B.S. in Business from EAFIT University in Colombia.
 Sebastian worked for more than ten years in the finance and investment sector, founding several U.S. and Latin American companies.
 His research interests include the development process of economic and political ideas, entrepreneurship, and interventionism.

 The following are past program fellows who wrote dissertations that focused on Adam Smith or David Hume.